 A nut allergy reaction is dangerous because it can cause severe injuries, which can even result in death in rare cases.
 When anaphylaxis is not treated quickly enough, the injuries can be fatal.
 People with more serious nut allergies could carry their own medication to be used immediately if they have an allergic reaction.

-- The food establishment failed to disclose the presence of nuts.
-For example, they may not have printed this on pre-packaged food or on their menu.
+- The food establishment where you suffered your reaction failed to disclose the presence of nuts.
+For instance, they may not have printed this on pre-packaged food or on their menu.

-- You asked a member of staff whether the meal you ordered contained nuts and they provided you with incorrect allergy information.
+- You asked a member of staff about the ingredients of a meal you ordered because you’re allergic to nuts, but they provided you with incorrect allergy information.

 Exposure to nuts can have severe and possibly life-threatening consequences for a person who has a nut allergy.
 This is something that the government has recognised, resulting in them introducing the Food Information for Consumers Regulations in 2014, which makes it a lot easier for consumers to find out about the presence of allergens, including nuts, in the food that they consume.